top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/10_lane_following.md

 ## Demo failure demonstration {#demo-template-failure}

 If Anti-Instagram is badly calibrated, the duckiebot will not see enough line segments.
 This is especially a problem in the curve and the duckiebot will leave the lane.
-An example of this failure can be seen in this [video](www.video_example_here.com) for which we had a bad Anti-Instagram calibration for which the Duckiebot sees not enough segments.
+An example of this failure can be seen in this [video](www.video_example_here.com) for which we had a bad Anti-Instagram calibration.
+Hence, the Duckiebot sees not enough segments.
 After pressing the **X** button on the joystick the Anti-Instagram node gets relaunched and the number of line segments gets increased drastically.